-53. The QLTR has a shared Audit and Risk Committee with COPFS, whose members are all Non-Executive Members.
-The Audit and Risk Committee supports the Accountable Officers (COPFS and QLTR) in their responsibilities for issues of risk, control and governance over their respective organisations.
-This includes reviewing the comprehensiveness of assurances in meeting the Accountable Officer's assurance needs and reviewing the reliability and integrity of these assurances.
-In formal terms, the Audit and Risk Committee reports annually to the overarching Scottish Government Audit and Assurance Committee (SGAAC).
-As at 31 March 2021, The Audit and Risk Committee had three Non-Executive Members.
-The Committee met five times during 2020-21.
-No relevant interests required to be disclosed.

-- 54. The QLTR operates risk management strategies in accordance with the Scottish Public Finance Manual. - 55.
+- 53. The QLTR has a shared Audit and Risk Committee (ARC) with COPFS, whose members are all Non-Executive Members.
+The ARC, which comprises three Non-Executive Directors, supports the Accountable Officers (COPFS and QLTR) in their responsibilities for issues of risk, control and governance over their respective organisations.
+The ARC is chaired by a Non-Executive Director.
+Each year the ARC meets quarterly with additional meetings to consider and approve the annual accounts.
+The Committee met five times during 2021-22.
+A member of the ARC attends the Executive Board, providing feedback on the last ARC meeting. - 54.
+The QLTR operates risk management strategies in accordance with the Scottish Public Finance Manual. - 55.
 The QLTR is committed to a process of continuous development and improvement, and we continue to develop our processes and respond to developments in best practice in this area.